-From cleaning wounds to repelling plague, lavender has a myriad of uses throughout the centuries.
+From cleaning wounds to repelling plague, lavender has had a myriad of uses throughout the centuries.
 It’s now quite a common garden plant in the UK.

 Ancient Folklore